Car Sputters When Accelerating + Check Engine Light

 Why does my car sputter when accelerating and the check engine light is on?

-Usually because the engine is not making smooth power when you press the gas.
-Common real-world causes include a misfire, lean condition, fuel delivery problem, ignition issue, or another airflow-related fault.
+Usually because the engine cannot keep combustion smooth when you press the gas.
+Instead of one clean pull, acceleration feels choppy, broken up, or inconsistent.
+Common causes include a misfire under load, a lean condition, fuel delivery trouble, ignition weakness, or an airflow-related problem.

 Is it safe to drive if my car sputters when I accelerate?